thinkocapo/replay/README.md

 3. `python app.py` using MODIFIED_dsn
 4. `localhost:9000` to see your Sentry onprem event

+Workflow:
+python app.py <-- sdk sends event to the intercetpor, which saves it in database (event never reaches Sentry instance) localhost:3001/impersonator <--- takes this event from the database and sends it along to Sentry instance

 #### doesnt' work yet
 Send events using app.py to your on-prem instance. the middleware.go sniffs the events and doesn't interrupt them like a proxy does.
 1. `docker-compose up`